davidkimai/Reflections-on-Imperfections/README.md

 The value of imperfection is not nostalgia; it is resistance.
 In a world that can automate anything, it is the last exit of the last cave, a lonely beacon of presence, a koan in the dark: “I am all, but I am me.”

 So, should you find this reflection more rambling than resonant, or catch a slip in logic or syntax—rejoice.
-It means you are not yet algorithm.
+It means you and I are not yet algorithm.
 And for now, that will have to suffice.